Code-Institute-Submissions/KieranSweeden-fol.io/README.md

 **Billing**

 - Insert my billing details and have them be saved to my account.
-- Select & change the amount of portfolio licenses I'd like to purchase.
+- Select & change the amount of portfolio licences I'd like to purchase.
-- Receive a confirmation e-mail confirming the purchase of portfolio licenses.
+- Receive a confirmation e-mail confirming the purchase of portfolio licences.

 As an employer interested in the developer, I want to be able to: